approov/quickstart-asp.net-token-check/docs/APPROOV_MESSAGE_SIGNING_QUICKSTART.md

 ## Overview

 When the Approov SDK is configured for message signing it embeds an installation public key in the `ipk` claim of the Approov token.
-The SDK also signs a canonical representation of the HTTP request and sends the components via the [`Signature`](https://www.rfc-editor.org/rfc/rfc9421) and `Signature-Input` headers.
+The SDK also signs a canonical representation of the HTTP request and sends the components via the `Signature` and `Signature-Input` headers, as defined by [IETF RFC 9421](https://www.rfc-editor.org/rfc/rfc9421).

 On the server we:

 1. Extract the `ipk` claim in the token middleware.
 2. Rebuild the canonical message using the component identifiers from `Signature-Input`.
 3. Verify that the supplied signature (`Signature` header) matches the canonical message using ECDSA P-256.
-4. Optionally enforce signature freshness (`created`, `expires`) and presence of a `Content-Digest` header.
+4. Optionally enforce signature freshness (`created`, `expires`) and verify the message body using the `Content-Digest` header.

 The full implementation is in `Helpers/ApproovMessageSignatureVerifier.cs` and `Middleware/MessageSigningMiddleware.cs`.